-usea to reimburse these costs: pendix l : Financial Accountability 1-7: Participant Co-Payments for Waiver Services and Other Cost Sharing (1 of 5) for wa w ment Requirements.
-Specify whether the state imposes a co-payment or similar charge upon waiver participant ever services.
-These charges are calculated per service and have the effect of reducing the total computable clai The eral financial participation.
-Select one: N o.
-The state does not impose a co-payment or similar charge upon participants for waiver services.
-Ye s.
-The state imposes a co-payment or similar charge upon participants for one or more waiver services. si The state imposes a co-payment or similar charge aport participants for one or more warrer services. i.
-Co-Pay Arrangement. i.
-Co-Pay Arrangement. i.
+The following is an explanation of: (a) the method used to apportion the additional costs of rent and food attributable to the unrelated live-in personal caregiver that are incurred by the individual served on the waiver and (b) the method used to reimburse these costs: Appendix I: Financial Accountability I-7: Participant Co-Payments for Waiver Services and Other Cost Sharing (1 of 5) a.
+Co-Payment Requirements.
+Specify whether the state imposes a co-payment or similar charge upon waiver participants for waiver services.
+These charges are calculated per service and have the effect of reducing the total computable claim for federal financial participation.
+Select one: No. The state does not impose a co-payment or similar charge upon participants for waiver services.
+Yes.
+The state imposes a co-payment or similar charge upon participants for one or more waiver services. i.
 Co-Pay Arrangement.
-Specify the types of co-pay arrangements that are imposed on waiver participants (check each that applied Charges Associated with the Provision of Waiver Services (if any are checked, complete Items I-7-a-ii i.
-Co-Pay Arrangement.
-Specify the types of co-pay arrangements that are imposed on waiver participants (check each that applied Charges Associated with the Provision of Waiver Services (if any are checked, complete Items I-7-a-ii through I-7-a-iv): i.
-Co-Pay Arrangement.
-Specify the types of co-pay arrangements that are imposed on waiver participants (check each that applied Charges Associated with the Provision of Waiver Services (if any are checked, complete Items I-7-a-ii through I-7-a-iv): Nominal deductible i.
-Co-Pay Arrangement.
-Specify the types of co-pay arrangements that are imposed on waiver participants (check each that applie Charges Associated with the Provision of Waiver Services (if any are checked, complete Items I-7-a-ii through I-7-a-iv): Nominal deductible Coinsurance a.
-Co-Payment Requirements.
+Specify the types of co-pay arrangements that are imposed on waiver participants (check each that applies): Charges Associated with the Provision of Waiver Services (if any are checked, complete Items I-7-a-ii through I-7-a-iv): Nominal deductible Coinsurance Co-Payment Other charge Specify: Appendix I: Financial Accountability I-7: Participant Co-Payments for Waiver Services and Other Cost Sharing (2 of 5) a.
+Co-Payment Requirements. ii.
+Participants Subject to Co-pay Charges for Waiver Services.
+Answers provided in Appendix I-7-a indicate that you do not need to complete this section.